vinush-vigneswaran/specflow-notes/README.md

 ---
 <a name="02"></a>
-### What is Behavior Driven Development (BDD)?
+### What is Behaviour Driven Development (BDD)?

-* Behavior-driven development (BDD) is an Agile software development methodology in which an application is documented and designed around the **behavior a user expects to experience** when interacting with it.
+* Behaviour-driven development (BDD) is an Agile software development methodology in which an application is documented and designed around the **behaviour a user expects to experience** when interacting with it.